turingschool/lesson_plans/ruby_03-professional_rails_applications/presenters_and_decorators.markdown

 ## Lecture: Intro to Decorators

+### Q and A Discussion: What Problem are Decorators trying to Solve?

+* __Q:__ What is the standard tool in rails for abstracting view-layer responsibilities?
+* __Q:__ What are some downsides to this approach? (hint: when you see a method called in a view template, how do you determine where this method is defined?)
+* __Q:__ What might a more object-oriented approach to view-layer interactions look like?

 ### Decorator Basics

-* Decorators are a Software Pattern for applying an object-oriented approach to handling application presentation logic
+* Decorators are a Software Pattern for applying object-oriented techniques to handling application presentation logic
-* Decorators are often used to solve similar problems to `Helpers` in Rails, but rather than mixing the helper methods into our view template, we will create an object that contains the desired behavior
+* Decorators are often used to solve similar problems as `Helpers` in Rails, but rather than mixing the helper methods into our view template, we will create an object that provides the desired behavior
 * Most implementations of the Decorator pattern are built around "wrapping" and "delegation"
 * Decorators are a good demonstration of the [Open/Closed Principle](https://en.wikipedia.org/wiki/Open/closed_principle) --
   we are able to add functionality to the wrapped object without